enisshala/reverse-number/readme.md

 IPStack is used to get user location and use different Twilio api calls for European Users and North American users

-Laravel Boilerplace was used as a starter
+Laravel Boilerplate was used as a starter

 ###Credentials